AnomMAN: Detect Anomaly on Multi-view Attributed Networks

 \section{Abstract}

-Anomaly detection on attributed networks is widely used in web shopping, financial transactions, communication networks, and so on.
-However, most work tries to detect anomalies on attributed networks only considering a single interaction action, which cannot consider rich kinds of interaction actions in multi-view attributed networks.
-In fact, it remains a challenging task to consider all different kinds of interaction actions uniformly and detect anomalous instances in multi-view attributed networks.
-In this paper, we propose a Graph Convolution based framework, AnomMAN, to detect \textbf{Anom}aly on \textbf{M}ulti-view \textbf{A}ttributed \textbf{N}etworks.
-To consider the attributes and all interaction actions jointly, we use the attention mechanism to define the importance of all views in networks.
-Besides, the Graph Convolution operation cannot be simply applied in anomaly detection tasks on account of its low-pass characteristic.
-Therefore, AnomMAN uses a graph auto-encoder module to overcome the shortcoming and transform it to our strength.
-According to experiments on real-world datasets, AnomMAN outperforms state-of-the-art models and two variants of our proposed model.
-Besides, the Accuracy@50 indicator of AnomMAN reaches 1.000 on the dataset, which shows that the top 50 anomalous instances detected by AnomMAN are all anomalous ones.
+Anomaly detection on attributed networks is widely used in online shopping, financial transactions, communication networks, and so on.
+However, most existing works trying to detect anomalies on attributed networks only consider a single kind of interaction, so they cannot deal with various kinds of interactions on multi-view attributed networks.
+It remains a challenging task to jointly consider all different kinds of interactions and detect anomalous instances on multi-view attributed networks.
+In this paper, we propose a graph convolution-based framework, named \textbf{AnomMAN}, to detect \textbf{Anom}aly on \textbf{M}ulti-view \textbf{A}ttributed \textbf{N}etworks.
+To jointly consider attributes and all kinds of interactions on multi-view attributed networks, we use the attention mechanism to define the importance of all views in networks.
+Since the low-pass characteristic of graph convolution operation filters out most high-frequency signals (aonmaly signals), it cannot be directly applied to anomaly detection tasks.
+AnomMAN introduces the graph auto-encoder module to turn the disadvantage of low-pass features into an advantage.
+According to experiments on real-world datasets, AnomMAN outperforms the state-of-the-art models and two variants of our proposed model.